wrkode/kof/docs/QUICKSTART.md

 # KOF Quick Start Guide

-Get KOF up and running in 15 minutes!
-This guide covers three deployment scenarios to help you get started quickly.
+Get KOF up and running in 15 minutes on any Kubernetes cluster!
+This guide covers deployment on real Kubernetes clusters including k0s, k3s, AKS, GKE, and EKS.

 ## 📋 Prerequisites